Regulators and cycle maps in higher-dimensional differential algebraic K-theory

 by

 \end{ddd}

 We have

-In order to understand the cohomology of $\DR_{Mf,\C} $ we show a version of the de Rham Lemma.
-Recall the definitions of the Eilenberg-MacLane correspondence $H$ (see Subsection \ref{nov2702}) and the smooth function object $\Funk(\dots)$ introduced in Subsection \ref{jan0301}. \begin{lem} We have canonical equivalences
+In order to understand the cohomology of $\DR_{Mf,\C} $ and $\DR_{Mf,\Z}$, we show a version of the de Rham Lemma.
+Recall the definitions of the Eilenberg-MacLane correspondence $H$ {from \eqref{klrsefpbpw34978h}} and the constant sheaf functor $\underline{...}$ defined in \eqref{eq:relconstsheaf} as the composition